-47% of working Canadians consider their work to be the most stressful part of daily life.
+47% of working Canadians consider stress in the workplace to be the most stressful part of daily life.
 Canadian Centre for Occupational Health and Safety

 Not all stress is bad.
 A little stress can help you stay focused, energetic, and able to meet new challenges in the workplace.
 But when stress becomes persistent and exceeds your ability to cope, it can interfere with your productivity and performance, and be harmful to your physical and emotional health.